Meaning

 What the Institute means by “meaning”

-In the Institute’s work, meaning is not a feeling, belief, or personal intention.
+In the Institute’s work, meaning is not defined primarily by emotion, belief, or personal intention.

 Meaning is what something counts as for action.